St Andrew's Church, Rugby: 19th century expansion

-In order to cater for the growing population of the town, the church was extensively rebuilt on a much larger footprint in the 19th century, to the designs of William Butterfield, retaining only the tower and nave arcade from the medieval church.
-These works were carried out between 1877 and 1879.
-From 1895 to 1896, further additions were made to the church by Ewan Christian to Butterfield's original designs, including a new east tower, added in 1895 which has a spire 182 ft high.
+In the late 19th century, due to the dilapidation of the building, St Andrew's was extensively rebuilt on a much larger footprint to the designs of William Butterfield, retaining only the West tower and North nave arcade from the medieval church.
+The main works were carried out between 1877 and 1879, with further additions from 1895 to 1896, by Ewan Christian to Butterfield's original designs, including a new East tower, added in 1895 which has a spire 182 ft high.

-Very unusually, both of the church towers have ringable bells, the main peal of bells (all cast in 1896 by Mears & Stainbank, London) being located in the eastern tower, and the old peal (all cast in 1711 by Joseph Smith of Edgbaston) located in the western tower.
+Very unusually, both of the church towers have ringable bells, the main peal of eight bells (all cast in 1896 by Mears & Stainbank, London) being located in the East tower, and the old peal of five bells (all cast in 1711 by Joseph Smith of Edgbaston) located in the West tower.

 On 11 October 1949, the church was designated a grade II* listed building.